rafael-santiago/cherry/doc/README.md

 http://localhost:1024/join
 ```

 An entrace form should be spit for you.
-Go ahead, fill up what it request from you and that is all folks!
+Go ahead, fill up what it requests from you and that is all folks!